HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 Under that test sits a threshold :math:`\tau`, there to reject what a boundary package leaves on a cell that is dry for every practical purpose.
-What :math:`\tau` is read against decides whether it is a floor or a second calibration knob.

-**The threshold is a share of what the model receives**, :math:`\tau =
+What :math:`\tau` is read against decides whether it is a floor or a second calibration knob, and **that reference is an open question of the method**.
+Two answers have been written and measured on the same catchment.
+They miss in opposite directions, the shipped one is the inert one, and what follows reports both rather than announcing a winner the method does not have.

-\tau_{ratio} \cdot R \cdot A`, with :math:`A` the area the mesh covers.
-It is one number for the whole mesh.
-Reading: a cell releasing less than :math:`\tau_{ratio}` of the water the model is fed is not a source.
+**What the code applies is a share of the cell's own recharge**, :math:`\tau(c) = \tau_{ratio} \cdot R \cdot a(c)`, with :math:`a(c)` the area of that cell and :math:`R` the mean recharge of the built model.
+It is one number per cell.
-:math:`\tau_{ratio} = 0` removes the threshold entirely, which is the purely geometric criterion of the paper.
+Reading: a cell releasing less than :math:`\tau_{ratio}` of the water that falls on it is not a source.
+The ratio is declared as ``tau_specific_ratio``, its default is :math:`10^{-4}`, and zero removes the threshold entirely, which is the purely geometric criterion of the paper.

-:math:`A` is the extent of the mesh, not of the catchment, and on a buffered domain the two differ: the Nancon mesh covers 151.0 km2 against 67.3 km2 of delineated catchment.
-The choice is what makes :math:`R \cdot A` equal to the total release exactly, which is the invariant the next paragraph rests on, but it has a price.
-Widening the buffer around the same catchment raises :math:`A` and therefore :math:`\tau` at a fixed :math:`\tau_{ratio}`, so a declared ratio is comparable across refinements of one domain and across catchments buffered alike, and not across two domains buffered differently.
-That residual is a domain choice rather than a refinement, which is the failure mode the previous definition had and this one does not.
+**That reference is frozen over the search**, which the method requires: a threshold moving with the trial would cost :math:`D_{so}(K/R)` its monotonicity and the root search its meaning.
+Cell areas are static geometry and :math:`R` is a property of the forcing, so :math:`\tau` moves only if the recharge does, and that is checked rather than assumed: every trial publishes ``R_mean_m_s``, read back from the built model, and a move between two builds warns and names both values.

+**What the threshold excluded is not measured.** The surviving cells INSIDE THE SCORED CATCHMENT are counted per trial as ``n_seepage``, so the water bodies and the out-of-catchment cells are already gone from that count; no diagnostic carries the share of released water
+:math:`\tau` rejected.
+Comparing ``n_seepage`` against a run at :math:`\tau_{ratio} = 0` is the only reading of what a declared ratio cost.

+**As defined it excludes nothing, and that is measured.** A cell does not release the recharge that fell on it.
+It releases the drainage it collects from everything upslope, a hundred to a thousand times its own recharge, so a small fraction of that recharge sits far below anything the model produces.
+On the Nancon at the calibrated conductivity, over the 380 cells releasing inside the catchment, **not one had a flux below the default threshold**, and raising :math:`\tau_{ratio}` to 100 still kept 28.
+The default :math:`\tau` is :math:`3.5 \times 10^{-9}` m3/s on a 50 m cell there, three decades below the smallest release the model produces, and nothing is excluded until :math:`\tau_{ratio}` passes 0.2.
+A knob documented as a small fraction whose usable band starts near one is not a filter with a conservative default, it is an inert declaration.

+There is also nothing for it to clear on that run.
+Its DRN cells release either exactly zero (59 640 of 60 395) or more than :math:`1.9 \times 10^{-6}` m3/s: there is no population of near-zero releases between the two.
+A package that does dribble, which DRN here does not, is the case the floor is held in reserve for.

-**Not a share of the cell's own recharge.** That was the earlier definition, justified by the observation that a fixed m3/s cut is nine times harsher on a cell three times smaller.
-The argument assumes the release is a surface flux that converges under refinement.
-It is not: a cell releases the drainage it collects from upslope, so :math:`q / (R\,a)` is a concentration factor and carries the mesh in its denominator.
-Aggregating one solved field of the Nancon from 50 m to 400 m cells:
+**And the reference carries the mesh.** The argument for a specific threshold is that a fixed m3/s cut is nine times harsher on a cell three times smaller, which assumes the release is a surface flux that converges under refinement.
+It is
+not: :math:`q / (R\,a)` is a concentration factor with the discretisation in its denominator.
+Aggregating one solved field of the Nancon from 50 m to 400 m
+cells:

 .. list-table::
    :header-rows: 1